-This timber tram shelter was built between 1932 and 1939, after the tramline was extended between Rosalie and Rainworth in 1930.
-It is significant as evidence of the tram system and the pattern of development in Rosalie during the early years of the twentieth century.
+This timber tram shelter was built circa 1932-1939 after the tramline was extended between Rosalie and Rainworth in 1930.
+It is significant as evidence of the tram system and the pattern of development in Rosalie during the interwar period.
+It also makes an aesthetic contribution to the streetscape.